lynshi/dotfiles/README.md

 # Usage
 `setup.sh` installs dependencies required for the Ansible playbooks to run before running said playbooks.
 All arguments passed to it are forwarded to the `ansible-playbook` command.

+`mac-setup.sh` does the same thing but for Mac.

 ## Example
 ```
 ./setup.sh -i hosts.yaml core.yaml git.yaml azure.yaml dotnet.yaml go.yaml python.yaml node.yaml --extra-vars "git_email='${yourGitEmail}' git_name='${yourName}'"